rhadp/automotive-image-builder/contrib/secure-boot/README.md

-# Testing secure boot with automotive-image-builder
+# Testing secure boot with Automotive Image Builder

-This directory contains some (non-suported) example files of how you would generate and enroll secureboot keys to use when testing secureboot with a-i-b generated images.
+This directory contains some (non-supported) example files of how you would generate and enroll secureboot keys to use when testing secureboot with AIB generated images.

 **WARNING**: Signing files in a secure way for production use is complicated and should be done by experts.
-The approach show here is simple, and not secure (for example, it stores unencrypted keys on disk).
+The approach shown here is simple, and not secure (for example, it stores unencrypted keys on disk).
 It is not meant for production, but for development and testing.